 - Playbooks and processes: Mapping out the strategies and tactics of the work to be done.

 - People: Deciding who will be doing what.

 - Tools: Choosing the right software tools to enable work.
-With the model, special emphasis is placed on connecting all your data sources for better observability and assessment.
+With the Modern Operating Model, special emphasis is placed on connecting all your data sources for better observability and assessment.

 - Resource allocation: Setting budgets appropriately to meet different OKRs.

 - Programs and initiatives: Organizing work at a high level in conjunction with strategic objectives and OKRs.

 - Approaches to work: Deciding on how work will be carried out with task management, workflows, projects, sprints, etc.